arminamiridarban/Business-Canvas/README.md

 - Login/Register: In order to use the application, you need to Login/Register. you can navigate to this section which is located in the nav bar and easily by providing a username and password, you would be allowed to use all the features of the app.
 - Create Business Canvas: In this section, you can make your Business Canvas.
 Feel free to first use toturial of the app and then loop through each part of this section.
 - Your Canvas: This is the section that you can see all the models which you've built before. you have full access to Edit, Add, Remove and update each section of the Canvas.
+- Compare Canvas: This section, allowes user to compare Business Canvas of their own projects with other projects.
+If user is not logged in, they can benefit from comparing all current saved canvas.

 ## Additional Information